gergap/source-id/README.md

     3:  .p2align 2

 This section can be generated during the build-process.
-Here is example using CMake, but this also works usin Make, shell scripts or whatever you are using to build your projects.
+Here is example using CMake, but this also works using Make, shell scripts or whatever you are using to build your projects.

 CMake Example